Accelerating internal dimensions and nonzero positive cosmological constant

 The above result changes once we admit $\alpha^{\prime}$-corrections of the string theory.
 Namely $\lambda=0$ changes into a new fine-tuning $\lambda = \frac{2}{3} Q$ (Eq.
-(10.37)), where $Q$ is related to the constant $c$ by the equation $Q = \frac{3}{4} \Big( \frac{\beta_Q}{\beta} \Big)^2 c$ (Eq.
-(10.36)), and where $c$ takes nonzero values arising from the $\alpha^{\prime}$-corrections (see (10.17)).
-So $\lambda$ in (10.37) acquires nonzero values from the $\alpha^{\prime}$-corrections and in the limit $\alpha^{\prime} \rightarrow 0$ it reduces back to $\lambda=0$ as it should be.
-But in any case, the fine-tunings of either $\lambda=0$ or $\lambda = \frac{2}{3} Q$ can be achieved by the supersymmetry breaking term ${\mathcal E}_{\rm SB}$ contained in $Q$ (see (9.13) and (7.12)).
-Namely, for a given value of $c$ (which is determined from the $\alpha^{\prime}$-corrections) ${\mathcal E}_{\rm SB}$ adjust itself (recall that ${\mathcal E}_{\rm SB}$ has gauge arbitrariness) so that $Q$ satisfies (10.36), and this nonzero $Q$ becomes a nonzero $\lambda$ by (10.37).
+(7.50)), where $Q$ is related to the constant $c$ by the equation $Q = \frac{3}{4} \Big( \frac{\beta_Q}{\beta} \Big)^2 c$ (Eq.
+(7.49)), and where $c$ takes nonzero values arising from the $\alpha^{\prime}$-corrections (see (7.30)).
+So $\lambda$ in (7.50) acquires nonzero values from the $\alpha^{\prime}$-corrections and in the limit $\alpha^{\prime} \rightarrow 0$ it reduces back to $\lambda=0$ as it should be.
+But in any case, the fine-tunings of either $\lambda=0$ or $\lambda = \frac{2}{3} Q$ can be achieved by the supersymmetry breaking term ${\mathcal E}_{\rm SB}$ contained in $Q$ (see (7.13) and (5.12)).
+Namely, for a given value of $c$ (which is determined from the $\alpha^{\prime}$-corrections) ${\mathcal E}_{\rm SB}$ adjust itself (recall that ${\mathcal E}_{\rm SB}$ has gauge arbitrariness) so that $Q$ satisfies (7.49), and this nonzero $Q$ becomes a nonzero $\lambda$ by (7.50).

 In the case of nonzero $\lambda$ (i.e. when we admit $\alpha^{\prime}$-corrections) the internal dimensions generically evolve with time as opposed to the case $\lambda=0$.
-Indeed the set of 4D equations requires that the scale factor of the internal dimensions must be of the form $\beta (t) = e^{{\hat b}_0 Ht}$, where ${\hat b}_0$ denotes dimensionless constants of order one.
+Indeed the set of 4D equations requires that the scale factor of the internal dimensions(the K$\ddot{\rm a}$hler modulus) must be of the form $\beta (t) = e^{{\hat b}_0 Ht}$, where ${\hat b}_0$ denotes dimensionless constants of order one.
+But since $H \cong 0$, $\beta (t)$ is virtually constant, $\beta (t) \cong 1$, and this means that the K$\ddot{\rm a}$hler modulus is almost fixed even in the case with $\alpha^{\prime}$-corrections.
 Among these solutions, of particular interest is the one that given by $\beta(t) = e^{\frac{1}{\sqrt{2}} Ht}$ (Eq.
-(10.50)).
-This solution corresponds to $\gamma(t)=1$, which means that the string coupling $e^{\Phi}$ of this solution remains time-independent though the internal dimensions evolve with time.
-Apart from this particular case, $\beta(t)$ and $\gamma(t)$ are generically nontrivial functions of time in the case of nonzero $\lambda$.
+(7.63)).
+This solution corresponds to $\gamma(t)=1$, which means that the string coupling $e^{\Phi}$ of this solution remains time-independent (i.e. the dilaton modulus is fixed) though the internal dimensions evolve with time.
+Except for this particular case, $\beta(t)$ and $\gamma(t)$ are generically nontrivial (exponential) functions of time in the case of nonzero $\lambda$.
+But even in this case the moduli $\beta(t)$ and $\gamma(t)$ are stabilized in the sense that they are virtually constants, i.e. $\beta(t)$, $\gamma(t) \cong 1$, in the limit $H \cong 0$.

 We finally discuss the observational effects of the time-evolving $\beta(t)$ and $\gamma(t)$.
 Since $\beta (t)$ is given by $\beta (t)= e^{{\hat b}_0 Ht}$ with ${\hat b}_0$ being of order one, the internal dimensions must expand almost at the same rate as the 4D external spacetime and such an expansion of the internal dimensions may lead to time-varying constants of nature.
 For instance, it is well known \cite{12} that the coupling constants $g_c$ including electric charges are inversely proportional to the radius $R$ of the compact internal dimensions: